 Canon R6 vs Pentax 645Z

 The Canon EOS R6 and the Pentax 645Z are two digital cameras that were revealed to the public, respectively, in July 2020 and April 2014.
-The Canon R6 is a mirrorless interchangeable lens camera, while the 645Z is a DSLR.
-The cameras are based on a full frame (Canon R6) and a medium format (645Z) sensor.
+The R6 is a mirrorless interchangeable lens camera, while the 645Z is a DSLR.
+The cameras are based on a full frame (R6) and a medium format (645Z) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Pentax provides 51.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.